CodeYourFuture/CYF-Workshops/know-your-computer/readme.md

    3. Coffee
    4. Milk
  ```
-- Create a new folder called my-new-shopping inside your Documents folder
+- Create a new folder called my-new-shopping inside your Documents folder.
-- Now move my-list.txt file that is already inside my-shopping folder into my-new-shopping folder so that it does not exist anymore in my-shopping folder
+- Now move my-list.txt file that is already inside my-shopping folder into my-new-shopping folder so that it does not exist anymore in my-shopping folder.
-- Make a copy of the my-list.txt file that is inside my-new-shopping folder back to my-shopping folder
+- Make a copy of the my-list.txt file that is inside my-new-shopping folder back to my-shopping folder.
-- Now add:
+- Now add the following line to the my-list.txt file that is inside my-new-shopping:
 ```
    5. Sugar
 ```
-to the my-list.txt file that is inside my-new-shopping.
+- Display the content of my-list.txt file inside my-shopping and the one inside my-new-shopping. my-list.txt file in my-shopping folder must have 4 items while the one inside my-new-shopping folder must have 5 items.
 ## Resources
 To help with this here are resources you can refer to:
 [freecodecamp.com](https://www.freecodecamp.org/news/the-linux-commands-handbook/),